open-telemetry/opentelemetry-specification/specification/api-tracing.md

 from linked dependencies using the provider pattern.

-Implementations might require the user to specify configuration properties at `Tracer` creation time, or rely on external configuration, e.g. in the case of the provider pattern.
+Implementations might require the user to specify configuration properties at `Tracer` creation time, or rely on external configuration, e.g. when using the provider pattern.

 ##### Runtimes with multiple deployments/applications